gbaril/audio_anonymization/readme.md

 - fa : Code used to evaluate two Forced Alignment (FA) algorithms
 - ner : Code used to train and evaluate three Named Entity Recognition (NER) models
 - pipeline : Code used to create the docker image to anonymize audio recordings
+- annotations : Manually annotated speech corpora gold annotations.
+See [Datasets section](#-Datasets) for more details.

 ## Pipeline